-By definition, abnormal pressure is any geo-pressure that is different from the established normal trend for the given area and depth.
-In this article we will introduce the major 6 causes of abnormal pressure while drilling.
-Also in the following articles we will discuss its prediction and more.
+By definition, abnormal pore pressure is any geo-pressure different from the established normal trend for the given area and depth.
+In this article, we will introduce the major 6 causes of abnormal pressure while drilling.
+Also, in the following articles we will discuss its prediction and more.

 Pressure may be

 - greater than normal, termed geo-pressured, super-pressured, or abnormal pressured.

 Subnormal pressures present few direct well control problems.
 However, subnormal pressures do cause many drilling and well planning problems.
 For clarity, the term abnormal pore pressure will identify the pressures greater than normal.